openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/10_interfaces.rst

 A compile-time error occurs if an interface depends on itself.

-``ClassCircularityError`` is thrown if circularly declared interfaces are detected as interfaces and loaded at runtime.
+.. ``ClassCircularityError`` is thrown if circularly declared interfaces are detected as interfaces are loaded at runtime.

 .. index::
    compile-time error